 - Straight: Bob plays Emperor Evulz, but he begins to act like his character even off the set.

-- Bob becomes the Complete Monster character he played in the movies.
+- Bob becomes the villainous character he played in the movies.

 - Everyone who played a part in the movie "Tales of Troperia" believe that they are their characters.